Things to Do in Phuket

 More Things to Do in Phuket

 Themed rides give a nod to the ancient Mayans, lush landscapes of Turkey, old-world architecture of Northern Europe and the culture and colors of Africa.
-This continental vibe means it’s more than just the rides that prove thrilling.
+This continental vibe means that travelers will find thrills beyond just the rides.
 Splash Jungle Water Park has something for the less adventurous set too, with quiet play pools for kids, soothing hydrotherapy springs and a lazy river perfect for floating the day away.

 - Things to do in Southern Thailand and Andaman Coast